 If your big moving day is coming up, you’re both excited and nervous.
 You might be anxious to set up your new home or start your new job.
 But while all the packing and planning can be stressful for you, the moving process can be even more frightening for your dog.
 As a dog owner, there are steps you can take to help ease your pet’s fright and confusion.

-Below, we’ll provide six tips for making moving easier for your pet.
+Below, there are 6 tips for making moving easier for your pet.

 1. Keep Favorites Accessible

 When packing up your things, try to leave your dog’s favorites for last.
 Pack any preferred bedding, blankets, or toys just before the actual move, and keep his or her favorite treats and food accessible at all times.
 During transport, consider leaving a couple of toys out for your dog to chew on during the ride.
 Having something familiar can help your pet settle down and feel more comfortable.

 Once you get to your new place, immediately unpack your dog’s belongings and place them in areas that are similar to where they were located in your old place.
 It’s okay to replace some of your dog’s oldest possessions in the move, but be sure not to swap out everything.
 Mixing new toys and bedding with the old can help your pet feel more at ease, and he or she will also think of the new additions as rewards.